 - Select a set from the list; Notebooks displays a column of all keys defined for the set.

-- Tap a key and enter the character it should represent.
-You are not limited to a single character, you could actually add a whole phrase (although it will be truncated on the key.
+- Tap the key you want to change and enter the character or special code it should represent.
+You are not limited to a single character, you can add a whole phrase, too (although it may appear truncated on the key).

-- To get an empty space on the row of extra keys, just leave one or more keys empty
+- To create an empty space on the row of extra keys, just leave one or more keys empty.

 Matched Punctuation Marks (…)

 If you want to insert parentheses, brackets, quotes or other punctuation marks that are used in matched pairs, you can combine them in a single extra key to enter both marks with a single tap.
 Just define them like